apify/fingerprint-injector/README.md

-# Fingerprint injector
+# (DEPRECATED) Fingerprint injector
 ---

-DEPRECATED: The `fingerprint-injector` package now lives in the [fingerprint-suite](https://github.com/apify/fingerprint-suite) repository.
+**DEPRECATED** The `fingerprint-injector` package now lives in the [fingerprint-suite](https://github.com/apify/fingerprint-suite) repository.
 This repository is no longer actively maintained.

 ---
 The Fingerprint injector is a sparse javascript library built for stealth override of browser signatures or so-called fingerprints.
 Overriding browser fingerprints help simulate real user browsers.